|Elliott Sound Products||Beginners' Guide to Electronics - Part 1|

 With capacitors, there is no power rating.
 A capacitor in theory dissipates no power, regardless of the voltage across it or the current through it.
 In reality, this is not quite true, but for all practical purposes it does apply.

 All capacitors have a voltage rating, and this must not be exceeded.
-If a higher than rated voltage is applied, the insulation between the "plates" of the capacitor breaks down, and an arc will often weld the plates together, short circuiting the component.
-The "working voltage" is DC unless otherwise specified, and application of an equivalent AC signal will probably destroy the capacitor.
+If a higher than rated voltage is applied, the insulation between the 'plates' of the capacitor breaks down, and an arc will often weld the plates together, short circuiting the component.
+The 'working voltage' is DC unless otherwise specified, and application of an equivalent AC signal will probably destroy the capacitor.
+Some capacitors (notably electrolytic) also have a current rating (ripple current), and if this is exceeded the cap will be damaged.
+This is especially important with power supplies.

 6.1 Standard Values